sn/ydnatl/README.md

 - ✓ Easy to read and write
 - ✓ Supports all HTML5 elements
 - ✓ JSON serialization/deserialization for saving and loading UI structures
+- ✓ Pretty printing with indentation for readable HTML
+- ✓ CSS style helpers for easy inline styling
+- ✓ Method chaining for fluent interfaces
+- ✓ Context manager support for clean nesting
+- ✓ Fragment support for wrapper-free grouping
 - ✓ Lightweight
 - ✓ Extremely fast
 - ✓ Fully customisable
 - ✓ Compose HTML efficiently
+- ✓ Lean & clean Python with no dependencies

 ## Requirements